 Geological context

+The compartmentalization of Faixa Ribeira in its central sector is divided into four different domains: Terreno Ocidental, Klippe Paraíba do Sul, Terreno Oriental e Terreno Cabo Frio.
+All pegmatites are inserted in the geological context of Terreno Ocidental.
+A subdivision of three major lithological groups is adopted: 1) Juiz de Fora complex, which has a Paleoproterozoic agr of 1.7 Ga and constitutes the basement of Terreno Ocidental (Duarte, Heilbron & Campos-Neto 2000); 2) Andrelândia Megasequence that represents the metasedimentary cover with depositions ranging from 1.0 to 0.79 Ga (Valeriano et al 2003)and 3) Neoproterozoic graniteoids – Plutonito Pangarito which form a large ellipsoid about 30 km long by 10 km wide, displaying a preferred NE-SW direction (Noce et al 2003).

 All pegmatites studied are originated by weathering and located in two distinct areas.
 The first area (Figure 2 A) is located in the northern region of Rio de Janeiro, near the city of Porciúncula.
 The second area (Figure 2 B) is located in the southeastern region of Minas Gerais, near the city of Patrocínio do Muriaé.
-The pegmatites of Porciúncula are in the geological context of the Andrelândia metasequence metasedimentary cover, while the pegmatites of Patrocínio do Muriaé are in the geological context of the Neoproterozoic granitoids related to the Plutonito Pangarito.
+The pegmatites of Porciúncula are in the geological context of the Andrelândia Megasequence cover, while the pegmatites of Patrocínio do Muriaé are in the geological context of the Neoproterozoic granitoids related to the Plutonito Pangarito.